5 Off-the-Radar Spots for Escape in Wyoming’s Platte County

 Make a reservation at Miners and Stockmen’s.
 It’s Wyoming’s oldest restaurant, open since 1862.
 It serves classic steakhouse fare including ribeyes, shrimp and salads.
 Save room for the nightly dessert selection.

-Disguised by miles of prairie, you could drive right by and not know you were passing incredible spots for recreation.
-Glendo State Park, which includes the picturesque Glendo Reservoir, is the perfect place to camp, hike, mountain bike and get out on the water to explore the gorgeous red rock shoreline.
+Disguised by miles of prairie, you could drive right by and not know you were passing an incredible spot for recreation.
+Glendo State Park, which includes the picturesque Glendo Reservoir, is the perfect place to get out on the water to explore the gorgeous red rock shoreline.
 Head to Rooch’s Marina where you can rent everything from pontoon boats and stand up paddleboards to innertubes.
-The marina also has a café serving breakfast, lunch, dinner and beer.
+Afterwards, head to Angler’s Rest which serves snacks and drinks.